hyperledger/caliper/docs/vNext/Fabric_Configuration.md

    *  <details><summary markdown="span">__[item].path__
       </summary>
       _Optional.
 Non-empty string._ <br>
-      The path to the chaincode directory.
-For golang chaincodes, it is the fully qualified package name (relative to the `GOPATH/src` directory).
+      The path to the contract directory.
+For golang contracts, it is the fully qualified package name (relative to the `GOPATH/src` directory).
 Note, that `GOPATH` is temporarily set to the workspace directory by default.
 To disable this behavior, set the `caliper-fabric-overwritegopath` setting key to `false`.

       ```yaml
       channels:
         mychannel:
-          chaincodes:
+          contracts:
           - path: contracts/mycontract
             # other properties
       ```